CheckPointSW/ExportObjects/README.md

 A lot more details can of course be accessed with the '-h' option.

-Later on, to import these hosts into other R80.10 Management database, you execute the command mgmt_cli with the batch flag [-b]:
+Later on, to import these hosts into other R80.10 and above Management database, you execute the command mgmt_cli with the batch flag [-b]:

 mgmt_cli add host -b hosts.csv